Chateaux Amboise in France

 I bet a lot of you are wondering “Is she crazy???
-She post about vacations in France with all these terrorist attacks!!, she must have no sense what is going on!
+She posts about vacations in France with all these terrorist attacks!!, she must have no sense what is going on!
 My answer is no. I am not crazy – this is what I wanna believe.
 I am fully aware of what’s going on.
 Of course, I am scared and terribly sad of all the victims and their families.
 Since the last 5 attacks in France, I live here…

 Then why am I still here?
 Well, my quick answer is that as long as I am healthy, I will never stop traveling.
 I will keep enjoying life despite all these attacks around the world… Attacks, accidents, floods, fires, explosions and all the deadly incidents could happen anywhere and anytime.
 Even if you think you are safe inside your house…Do you think it’s impossible?
 I can assure you, from my own scary experience, it’s not.

-A great quote from the blogger “wild-about-travel” and the relevant article: http://wild-about-travel.com/2015/11/on-terrorism-fear-and-why-we-should-not-stop-traveling/ that represents me to the fullest is this one: “”We can be prisoners of the fear, or decide that we will never give up our desire for freedom” A bit of fear is a good thing because it helps us taking calculated risks, knowing our limits and pushing ourselves a little beyond.
+A great quote from the blogger “wild-about-travel” that represents me to the fullest is this one: “”We can be prisoners of the fear, or decide that we will never give up our desire for freedom” A bit of fear is a good thing because it helps us taking calculated risks, knowing our limits and pushing ourselves a little beyond.
 Too much fear leads to limiting ourselves and, ultimately, restricting our freedom.
 I don’t want my travels to be driven by fear, only by inspiration and curiosity….”

 My detailed personal answer will be on a future article that I will be posting soon.